romnn/microgpusim/WIP.md

 [source](https://forums.developer.nvidia.com/t/pascal-l1-cache/49571/12)

-- today:

 - TODO:

-  - update config for TitanX
-  - tool to remove invalid configurations from results dir (should keep profile in place bc clusters did not change)
-  - update the l2 prefill percent to 90 percent
   - rerun all the benchmarks
-  - profile vectoradd

   - make the basic plots look good for pascal pchase and write it down
   - run the same for older fermi or maxwell gpu on das5 and write it down